 Looking for something special and exciting to do this summer?
-Take a few weeks to get your dog registered to become a therapy dog with the Alliance of Therapy Dogs (ATD).
+Take a few weeks to get your dog certified and registered to become a therapy dog with the Alliance of Therapy Dogs (ATD).
 By volunteering your time, you will be making the lives of others exponentially more full.
 You will be sharing your sweet dog with someone in need, which will leave everyone feeling as bright as that summer sunshine.

 Why Dog Therapy Matters: Mental Health